-From 2009 to present, the MJV has grown dramatically in partners.
-This diverse partnership ranges from government agencies, to NGOs, to academic institutions, and works together to implement science-based conservation actions.
+Since 2009, the MJV has brought together partners from across the United States in a unified effort to conserve the monarch migration.
+This diverse partnership ranges from government agencies to NGOs, businesses, and academic institutions that work together to implement science-based conservation actions in the form of education, habitat, and research.
 These actions are organized in an annually updated Monarch Conservation Implementation Plan, which serves as a framework to guide conservation planning for individuals, partners, or other interested stakeholders nationally.

 As a leader in monarch conservation, the MJV supports monarch conservation planning and implementation efforts on a broad scale by facilitating information sharing, partnership building, and carrying out identified conservation priorities.
 We facilitate multiple working groups that focus on things like communications, agriculture, and monitoring .
 Additionally, the MJV funds our partners to to carry out priority actions identified in the Implementation Plan.
 Beyond this, we provide key and accessible information on monarchs and their conservation to various sectors and the public.

 To reach our nation’s ambitious monarch and habitat targets, commitment from a diverse set of stakeholders is required.
 The MJV works to recruit, educate, engage, and inspire to action a broad spectrum of individuals and entities, both partner and non-partner.